Bristly locust or Rose Acacia

 Control

-Mechanical:- Pull small plants, use weed wrench on larger shrubs.
+• Pull small plants, and use a weed wrench on larger shrubs.

-- Use cut stump or basal bark herbicide techniques in fall with glyphosate or triclopyr.
+• Use cut stump or basal bark herbicide techniques with glyphosate or triclopyr in the fall.

 Resources